Semele (Handel): Background

 Handel's last Italian opera, Deidamia, was performed in 1741.
-After this time, he concentrated on oratorio and musical dramas with English texts.
+After this time, he concentrated on oratorios and musical dramas with English texts.
 Many of these, including Semele, were premiered at the Covent Garden Theatre, beginning with Alexander's Feast in 1736 and finishing with The Triumph of Time and Truth in 1757.
-As a result, in the early 1740s, oratorios at the Covent Garden Theatre were George Frideric Handel's chief activity.
-While most works had sacred or religious texts, two stand out for being secular: Hercules and Semele.
+As a result, in the early 1740s, oratorios at the Covent Garden Theatre were Handel's chief activity.
+While most of these works had sacred or religious texts, two stand out for being secular: Hercules and Semele.

 The libretto was written by William Congreve around 1705–6 and originally set to music in John Eccles's opera Semele.
-Handel's text was adapted by an unknown collaborator and he wrote the music in just over a month, from 3 June to 4 July 1743.
-Semele contains self-borrowings from Giulio Cesare and Fra pensieri qual pensiero (HWV 115), as well as borrowings from Alessandro Scarlatti (notably Il Pompeo), Porta, Reinhard Keiser and Telemann.
+The text was adapted for Handel by an unknown collaborator, and he wrote the music in just over a month, from 3 June to 4 July 1743.
+Semele contains self-borrowings from Giulio Cesare and Fra pensieri qual pensiero (HWV 115), as well as borrowings from Alessandro Scarlatti (notably Il Pompeo), Porta, Reinhard Keiser, and Telemann.
 Noteworthy in the score are the number and quality of accompanied recitatives (a characteristic it shares with Il Pompeo), and the sheer variety of style and tempo markings (23, with nine unique in English works).

-The musical drama takes a similar shape to an opera, but Handel eyed a place for it on the Covent Garden Theatre's oratorio-centered Lenten season of public concerts the following February (1744).
+The musical drama takes a similar shape to an opera, but Handel eyed a place for it on the Covent Garden Theatre's oratorio-centred Lenten season of public concerts the following February (1744).
 So he fashioned Semele for presentation in the manner of an oratorio – a wolf in sheep's clothing to those not already enlightened to Ovid's Metamorphoses.
 His ploy to bring a powerful story to the theatre met, perhaps predictably, with mixed reactions.
-Mary Delany called it a 'delightful piece of music', but commented, 'Semele has a strong party against it, viz. the fine ladies, petit maitres, and ignoramuses.
-All the opera people are enraged at Handel.'
-This probably related to the supporters of the rival Middlesex Opera Company, for whom Handel would not write.
-Harsh criticism is also known from Messiah-librettist Charles Jennens who recorded it was 'a baudy Opera'.
+Mary Delany called it a "delightful piece of music", but commented, "Semele has a strong party against it, viz. the fine ladies, petit maitres, and ignoramuses.
+All the opera people are enraged at Handel."
+This probably related to the supporters of the rival Middlesex Opera Company, for which Handel would not write.
+Harsh criticism is also known from Messiah librettist Charles Jennens, who stated that it was "a baudy Opera".

-The questionable morals of whether Semele was 'profane' and so perhaps not suitable for decent members of the audience meant that the work quickly fell from the repertoire, only being revived once by Handel.
+The suggestion Semele was "profane" and so perhaps not suitable for respectable audiences caused the work to fall from the repertoire; it was revived only once by Handel.

-However, Semele remains a work of high quality.
+However, Semele is still regarded as a work of high quality.
 As Lord Harewood put it:

-the music of Semele is so full of variety, the recitative so expressive, the orchestration so inventive, the characterization so apt, the general level of invention so high, the action so full of credible situation and incident—in a word, the piece as a whole is so suited to the operatic stage—that one can only suppose its neglect to have been due to an act of abnegation on the part of opera companies.
+the music of Semele is so full of variety, the recitative so expressive, the orchestration so inventive, the characterization so apt, the general level of invention so high, the action so full of credible situation and incident – in a word, the piece as a whole is so suited to the operatic stage – that one can only suppose its neglect to have been due to an act of abnegation on the part of opera companies, unless of course it is caused by sheer ignorance.